bpucker/MybMonday/README.md

 ### (11) Structure of WEREWOLF ###

 > **_<a href="https://twitter.com/boas_pucker/status/1386553123402043392">TWEET</a>:_** Third alpha-helices of R2 and R3 repeats of WEREWOLF fit in the major groove of the DNA and recognize AACNGC.
-L59 of WER is probably sensing the methylation status of the binding site. #MybMonday (details: https://bit.ly/3nmpR5n)
+L59 of WER is probably sensing the methylation status of the binding site. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1386553123402043392">